 Left: Kie Fung Yuk stock certificate issued in 1938 (K.C.
 Jay’s signature is third from the left)

-Kie Fung Yuk traced its origin to Kie Fung Hong (岐豐行), a major trading house in the Nam Pak Hong community in the early 20th century founded by Lo Cho-sun (盧佐臣), a Dongguan native who served as chairman of Tung Wah Hospital in 1884 and was a founding benefactor of HKU.
+Kie Fung Yuk also had ties to Kie Fung Hong (岐豐行), a major trading house in the Nam Pak Hong community in the early 20th century founded by Lo Cho-sun (盧佐臣), a Dongguan native who served as chairman of Tung Wah Hospital in 1884 and was a founding benefactor of HKU.
 Fung Ping-shan, the co-founder of Bank of East Asia and father of Sir Kenneth Fung was also a backer of Kie Fung Hong.
 Kie Fung Hong was a distributor of Wing Lee Wai’s wine which might have been what prompted them to enter into the wine business themselves by establishing Kie Fung Yuk, Yuk being Yuk Ping Shiu wine.
 In 1921, Lo’s son Lo Lai-shuen (盧禮孫) was the applicant listed for the registration of Kie Fung Yuk’s God of Longevity trademark with the HK government (later it also marketed using the trademark of a village scene in Southern China) and the address listed was 11 Bonham Strand West.
 Kie Fung Hong was deeply impacted by the 1925 HK Canton strikes and Lo passed away the next year.
 The firm closed in spring of 1927 but thanks to the fundraising efforts of Lo’s fellow clansmen managed to re-open later in the year.

 Kai-Chu Jay (Source: Geni)